Table of Contents

 Sales training is vital for informing sellers about changes to product features or company messaging, and for introducing them to new approaches to sales calls or closing deals, but it’s not sustainable for the long term.
 You can’t run training every week of the year (or at least, not if you want to keep your sales teams!).

 Sales coaching is critical for guiding sales representatives toward the skills they need to improve, giving them regular encouragement and motivation, and making sure that they feel confident about their work.
 But it also has its drawbacks; if you throw new information or capabilities into coaching sessions, your sellers will probably get flustered and confused.

 Now you understand the important differences between practice, training, and coaching, you’ll be ready to build a coordinated program that rocks the house.
 These are my favorite parts of sales enablement, and I hope that now they’re your favorites, too!

-To learn more about how to build a smooth sales enablement strategy sign up for our demo.
+To learn more about how to build a smooth sales enablement strategy sign up for our sales training demo.
 Want to continue the conversation, connect with me on LinkedIn.

 We have positions available in our Tel-Aviv and New York offices and remote/hybrid.